White sand and turquoise water at Leeward Beach on Providenciales

 Stubb’s Point

-The Stubb's Point beach access , also known as Pelican Beach or Sunset Beach, is the best of the Leeward Beach accesses for those that simply want beautiful sand and ocean.
-Several rock jetties interrupt what otherwise would be a spectacular section of coast.
-Ample parking space is onsite.
+The Stubb's Point beach access, also known as Pelican Beach or Sunset Beach, is the best of the Leeward Beach accesses for those who simply want beautiful sand and ocean.
+Several rock jetties interrupt what would otherwise be a spectacular section of coast.
+There is ample parking space onsite.

 Pelican Point

-The Pelican Point beach access is often overlooked, and hence isn’t typically busy.
-The beach at this access is less extensive that other sections of the coast, and is framed by stretches of rocky coast.
-Limited parking space is onsite.
+The Pelican Point beach access is often overlooked, so it typically isn’t busy.
+The beach at this access is less extensive than other sections of the coast, and is framed by stretches of rocky coast.
+Limited parking space is available onsite.

 Leeward Going Through